-While we can dismiss this example with a lighthearted laughter, we need to understand that in order to nurture relationships and earn respect, we need to be consistent.
+While we can dismiss this example with a lighthearted laughter, we need to understand that consistency defines our personality and in order to nurture relationships, accomplish our goals and earn respect, we need to be consistent.

 “It’s not what we do once in a while that shapes our lives.
 It’s what we do consistently.”–Anthony Robbins